Gilchus/ml-flextok/README_TRAINING.md

-# FlexTok Encoder Finetuning
+# FlexTok Encoder Finetuning with Torch Tensors

-This repository contains a PyTorch Lightning script for finetuning the FlexTok Encoder component on custom RGB image datasets.
+This repository contains a PyTorch Lightning script for finetuning the FlexTok Encoder component on custom RGB image datasets stored as torch tensors.

 ## Overview